alloc/alien-rpc/packages/json-qs/readme.md

 # json-qs

-A query string encoder and decoder with added support for:
+A query string encoder and decoder with full JSON compatibility, no wasteful repetition of keys, and minimal percent-encoding bloat.

-- nested objects and arrays
-- `NaN` and `Infinity`
-- `bigint` values
-- sparse arrays

 #### Requirements